← Back to Home

 04Never the Same Twice

-Each case is authored by hand, but the truth underneath is dealt fresh: who the imposter is, how they lie, and the counter-moves they make between rounds.
+Each case is authored by hand, but the interrogation never plays the same way twice.
+The truth model stays fixed while the questions, pressure, dialogue, and counter-moves change around it.
 You can't memorize PERDIFY.
 You can only get better at reading people—real or artificial.

 The Craft